jasonatoledo/Python_School_District_Analysis/README.md

   - Scores by school spending

-  The school spending & bucket that Thomas High School is in is unaffectet but as with the school summary, the overall passing, reading, and math scores are down in overall passing.
+  The school spending & bucket that Thomas High School is in is unaffected but as with the school summary, the overall passing, reading, and math scores are down in overall passing.
 As for the school spending summary, Thomas dropped the $630-644 bucket from 63% to 56% overall passing and dropped math by 6% and reading by 3% compared to the original spending summary.

   - Scores by school size